alvyynm/frontendmentor-challenges/02-nft-preview-card-component/README.md

 My main takeaway from this project was the importance of mobile-first workflow.
 It helped me save time.
 Since the design is identical on mobile and desktop, all I had to do was design the mobile site, and voila!

+The second takeaway is how to use overlay effects

 ### Continued development

+Here are the main areas I plan to improve on:

 - Mobile-first workflow
 - Planning for the structure ahead of time
 - Aligning images inside a div without overflow
+- Using overlay effects
+- Z-index

 ## Author